uszkaisandor/bored-android/README.md

 # bored-android
-An Android application to recommend activities for boed users
+An Android application to recommend activities for bored users